 Modification Companies: High Fees for Few or No Services

 Modification companies promise that they'll save you tons of money, and you'll be able to keep the house by getting a loan modification.
 But these (and other) foreclosure rescue scammers exploit a homeowner's trust and desperate situation by:

-A modification company might try to convince you to pay for a “forensic loan audit” or a “securitization audit” to improve your chances of getting a mortgage modification.
+A modification company might try to convince you to pay for a “forensic loan audit” or a “securitization audit” to improve your chances of getting a modification.
+Don't bother.

 Here's how you can avoid becoming a victim of a modification scam.

 Don't pay upfront fees.
 If a modification company demands a hefty upfront fee from you, beware.
 Federal law and many states prohibit modification companies from collecting money before performing services, as well as place other restrictions on foreclosure rescue activities.

 Don’t pay a modification company rather than your servicer.
 Sometimes, modification companies advise people to pay the company’s fee instead of making their mortgage payments.
 This is a major red flag.
 The company might take your money, fail to get you a modification (or not even try), and then you’ll be even further behind on your payments.

 Don’t ignore your servicer or lender.
 Modification companies often tell people to stop communicating with their servicer and let the company do all negotiating.
 But that’s not a good idea.
 You should continue to talk—and listen—to your loan servicer.
 There’s no magic trick or secret skills involved in “negotiating” a modification.
 You submit an application, and the servicer will let you know if you qualify.
 Plus, if you keep the lines of communication open, you might learn about a workout option you hadn't previously considered.